mtov/engsoftmoderna/en/chapter2.md

 this issue.
 This definition depends on the team's experience.
 If the team members have already participated in projects similar to the one they are starting, this is a less difficult question.
 Otherwise, the team will need to test and calibrate their velocity throughout successive iterations.

-**Can stories incorporate tasks related to software infrastructure installation?** No, as the customer representative---being a non-software engineering expert---defines the stories.
+**Can stories refer to software engineering activities?** No, as the customer representative---who is a non-software engineering expert---is the one responsible for defining the stories.
 However, a story could trigger the necessity for a task like "install and test the database".
 In essence, stories refer to functional requirements.
-On the other hand, tasks created for implementing these stories might relate to functional requirements, non-functional requirements or technical tasks such as database or framework installation.
+On the other hand, the tasks created for implementing these stories might relate to functional requirements, non-functional requirements or technical tasks such as database or framework installation.

 **What if story X is prioritized before Y, despite depending on Y?**
 For instance, the customer representative has allocated the story "Post Question" to iteration 2 and "Post Answer" to iteration 1.
-Although it seems contradictory, the team should respect this order as the final decision lies with the customer representative.
-The dilemma might be "how can we post responses without having the questions?"
+Although it seems contradictory, the team should respect this order as the final decision always lies with the customer representative.
-To resolve this, placeholder questions that can't be edited by users could be used.
-In iteration 1, these placeholder questions will appear by default and users will be able to respond to them.
+But then the dilemma might be "how can we post responses without having the questions?"
+To resolve this problem, placeholder questions that can't be edited by users can be used.
+In iteration 1, these questions will appear by default and users will be able to respond to them.

-**When does an XP project conclude?** The project ends when the customer representative decides the implemented stories to be adequate and that there are no more relevant stories to be implemented.
+**When does an XP project conclude?** The project ends when the customer representative decides the already implemented stories to be adequate and that there are no more relevant stories to be implemented.

 ### Programming Practices

-The name Extreme Programming was chosen due to the novel programming practices it proposed at the end of the 90’s.
+The name Extreme Programming was chosen due to the novel programming practices the method proposed at the end of the 90’s.
 The essence of XP revolves around its emphasis on many programming practices and on the production of running code since the first weeks of a project.
-The importance of this can be better understood within the context of the 90's where distinct roles for analysts and programmers were the norm.
-Analysts at that time were responsible for designing the high-level system, defining its main components, classes, and interfaces using graphical modeling languages, like UML, which is discussed in Chapter 4.
-Only upon completion of the analysis and design phase, the coding phase would start under the responsibility of programmers.
-This setup inherently created a hierarchy, with analysts often regarded as the more prestigious roles.
-However, with the introduction of agile methodologies---particularly XP---this hierarchy was dismantled, since XP advocates for coding to begin at a project's outset.
+The importance of this fact can be better understood within the context of the 90's where distinct roles for analysts and programmers were the norm.
+Analysts at that time were responsible for designing the high-level system, defining its main components, classes, and interfaces using graphical modeling languages, like UML, which we will discuss in Chapter 4.
+Only upon completion of the analysis and design phases, the coding phase would start under the responsibility of programmers.
+This setup inherently created a hierarchy, with analysts often being regarded as the more prestigious roles.
+However, with the introduction of agile methodologies---particularly XP---this hierarchy was dismantled, since XP advocates for starting coding
+at a project's outset.

 Simultaneously, to counteract the risk of low-quality code production, XP introduced a novel set of programming practices.
-These practices included pair programming, automated testing, test-driven development (TDD), automated builds, and continual integration, among others.
-Most of these practices have been widely accepted within the software industry, and are extensively used even by projects not entirely adhering to agile principles.
+These practices included pair programming, automated testing, test-driven development (TDD), automated builds, and continuous integration, among others.
+Most of these practices have been widely accepted within the software industry, and are extensively used nowadays even by projects not entirely adhering to agile principles.

 Let's now look at XP's programming practices.